-Tingting (Rachel) Chung is Director of Business Programs at Chatham University.
-She holds a Ph.D. in Business Administration/Management Information Systems from the University of Pittsburgh.
-Her research interests include knowledge management, behavioral security, and fraud.
-Her research has appeared in peer-reviewed journals such as Communications of the ACM, and Omega, and a variety of top conferences, including ICIS, INFORMS, AMCIS, and the Institute for Fraud Prevention (IFP) meetings with several best paper nominations and awards.
-She has received two research grants and support for two data access requests from the IFP.
-Chung serves as associate editor for the International Journal of Business Intelligence Research.
+Tingting (Rachel) Chung is Assistant Professor of Business, and MIS/Data Analytics Coordinator at Chatham University.
+She holds a Ph.D. in Business Administration/Management Information Systems and a Ph.D. in Psychology, and a Masters of Science in Information Science, all from the University of Pittsburgh.
+Her research interests are behavioral security, financial fraud, and knowledge management.
+Her research has appeared in high-quality peer-reviewed journals such as Journal of Managerial Psychology, International Journal of Production Economics, Communications of the ACM, Journal of Information & Knowledge Management, Omega, Journal of Excellence in Business Education, and a variety of top conferences, including ICIS, INFORMS, AMCIS, and the Institute for Fraud Prevention (IFP) meetings with several best paper nominations and awards.
+She has received two research grants and support for three data access requests from the IFP.
+Chung serves as Associate Editor for the International Journal of Business Intelligence Research.
 She also serves on the program committee of the 2016 Big Data and Analytics EdCon conference, as associate editor for the Big Data, Business Analytics and Decision Support track of the 2016 European Conference for Information Systems (ECIS), and on the ad-hoc IBM Watson Analytics Academic Advisory Board.
 Chung teaches Information Systems and Analytics at Chatham University.

 In 2013, Chung was interviewed by the BBC for her behavioral security research study.
 In 2016, Chung received an IBM Faculty Award in the category of Cognitive Computing.
 In 2018, Chung received a National Security Agency grant along with her colleague Dr. Stephanie Rosenthal.